 A framework to help policymakers and practitioners navigate the ethical issues presented by public health surveillance, this document outlines 17 ethical guidelines that can assist everyone involved in public health surveillance, including officials in government agencies, health workers, NGOs and the private sector.

 Searchable directory of a nationwide network of health science libraries and information centers.
 The directory can be searched by state, type of library, and by services offered to the public including reference services, database search training, and delivery of full text journal articles.
 (National Network of Libraries of Medicine (NN/LM))

 The CDC Public Health Library and Information Center (PHLIC) provides a full range of information services and products in support of public health research, policy and action.
 Through the headquarters library in Atlanta, GA and its eight branches, PHLIC serves CDC employees across the nation as well as those located internationally.
-(Centers for Disease Control and Prevention (CDC))
+(Centers for Disease Control and Prevention (CDC), HHS)